 (b) If you were asked to do further research on one aspect of Interpretation A, what would you choose to investigate?

-Explain how this would help us to analyse and understand daily life in Elizabethan England.
+Explain how this would help us to analyse and understand life in Britain in the early twentieth century.

-2. Interpretations B and C both focus on the power of Elizabeth I. How far do they differ and what might explain any differences?
+2. Interpretations B and C both focus on the force-feeding of suffragettes.
+How far do they differ and what might explain any differences?

-(Spelling, punctuation and grammar and the use of specialist terminology
+() Spelling, punctuation and grammar and the use of specialist terminology